Skip to main content

 How to Collect Debt Owed to Your Business

-If your efforts at collection still prove unsuccessful, you may have to turn to a debt collection agency.
+If your efforts at collection still prove unsuccessful over time, you may have to turn to a debt collection agency.
 If you do, make sure that the agency is licensed and bonded.
-In addition, make sure the agency operates under the Fair Debt Collection Practices Act.
+In addition, make sure the agency operates under the Fair Debt Collection Practices Act (FDCPA).
 You can check with your state's consumer protection agency or regional office of the Federal Trade Commission (FTC) to see if there have been any grievances filed against the agency.

 If you are a contractor and need to collect on a debt for work on improvement to real estate, you may file for a lien against the property.
 If the debt remains unpaid, a contractor has the right to collect on the debt at any foreclosure sale of the property.

 As with many other areas of business, initial planning and clear company policies will help you avoid problems in the future.
-If, despite your work, you need assistance with business debt collection, meeting with an expert in the area is always a good idea.
+If, despite your work, you need assistance with business debt collection, meeting with an expert for legal advice is always a good idea.

 Was this helpful?